PEA: benefits, dosage, contraindications

 The Potential Benefits of Palmitoylethanolamide in Palliation: A Qualitative Systematic Review

-Higher quality clinical research conducted on adults with sciatica and lumbalgia also shows that taking PEA at 300 mg or 600 mg daily for 21 days reduces pain by 45% to 70% in patients with lumbosciatica, compared to a 30% reduction with placebo.
+A few small clinical studies conducted in patients with sciatica show that taking 300 mg of PEA twice a day for 30 days in conjunction with standard treatment reduces pain and the physical aspects of quality of life compared with standard treatment alone.
+Some higher-quality clinical research conducted in adults with sciatica and low back pain also shows that taking PEA at 300 mg or 600 mg per day for 21 days reduces pain by 45% to 70% in patients with lumbosciatic pain, compared with a 30% reduction with placebo.

 Posologie